In Their Words

 Whitney Watson became a nurse associate at our health system when she was still a junior in nursing school.
 As a new graduate a year later, she was hired as a staff nurse in Medical-Transplant Intensive Care.

-After two years on the floor, she became unit educator.
+After 2 years on the floor, she became unit educator.
 Four years after that, she transitioned to nurse manager, and is now also an interim nurse manager for Medical-Surgical Intensive Care.

 She credits strong mentors for her success in moving into nursing leadership.
 “I will be forever grateful for the nursing colleagues who mentored, taught and encouraged me,” she said.